-Hot wine is the classic alcoholic beverage in Sapa and you’ll find restaurants serving different variations of it all over town.
+Hot wine is the classic alcoholic beverage in Sapa.
+You’ll find restaurants serving different variations of it all over town.

 - Le Gecko Cafe is a cute little French restaurant with a prime location right on the lake.
 It’s a lovely place to enjoy a glass of hot wine, a tasty dessert, and watch the sun go down.

-- The Hill Station is a chain so you might spot them all over Vietnam and you can trust that every location will have a lively atmosphere and really good craft beer.
+- The Hill Station is a chain so you might spot them all over Vietnam.
+You can trust that every location will have a lively atmosphere and really good craft beer.

 If the town of Sapa sounds too touristy for your liking, there are several other smaller villages nearby as well.
 They are just beginning to build their tourism infrastructure so roads aren’t as good, homestays can be lacking in luxuries, and restaurant options are a bit limited.
 But you’ll probably feel like you’re having a more “authentic” experience!